-In grade 11, I went to a meeting where several alumni came in and shared their tips for First Year.
+In grade 11 I went to a meeting where several alumni came in and shared their tips for university.
 I remember furiously trying to write down everything they said to me, and later even copying it down in a notebook I had designated for school searching and making decisions.
-Flipping through that little book now, it is funny thinking about how their advice stuck with me through University.
-Here are some of the things that stuck with me.
+Flipping through that little book now, it is funny thinking about how their advice stuck with me.

-Take time for yourself.
-With the stress of assignments and all the social and extra-curricular commitments you have it’s important to take a day or even an hour to have me-time.
-Whether it’s lying down in your bed for ten minutes to clear your head, going for a walk alone, writing in a journal or even watching your favourite TV show on Netflix in your bed on a Friday night, everyone needs time to de-compress and enjoy doing something relaxing.
+With the stress of assignments and all the social and extra-curricular commitments you have, it’s important to take a day or even an hour to have me-time.
+Whether it’s lying down in your bed for ten minutes to clear your head, going for a walk alone, writing in a journal or even watching your favourite TV show on Netflix in your bed on a Friday night, everyone needs time to decompress and enjoy doing something relaxing.
 If you’re feeling wound up, stay in on a Saturday night!

 These are just a few things that come to mind immediately when I reflect on my year.
 As the school year approaches, I’ll post some more that I feel helped me get through first year!